 Sent to PROTECT from the Wisconsin Department of Transportation’s TraCS (Traffic and Crash) software which is used by all Wisconsin State Patrol and almost all Wisconsin law enforcement agencies for issuing traffic citations, warnings, and recording crash data.

-The referring agency must be using the TraCS software and also be enabled by the DOT to electronically submit this data
+The referring agency must use the TraCS software and be enabled by the DOT to submit this data electronically.

 CONTESTED CITATIONS FROM THE COURTS